The Carolina Hurricanes are your 2026 Stanley Cup Champions!

 Here you will find information on the pool, as well as the rules governing this pool...

-This pool has been running since 2001, bringing together hockey fans from across Canada for 24 years of playoff excitement (with off years in 2005 for the NHL lockout and 2020 for COVID-19)!
-We have 48 participants this year.
+This pool has been running since 2001, bringing together hockey fans from across Canada for 26 years (with off years in 2005 for the NHL lockout and 2020 for COVID-19)!
+We had 50 participants in 2026 from across Canada and the USA, including Ontario, Manitoba, Quebec, Alberta, British Columbia, Connecticut, and North Carolina.

 Rules